bobosola/HTMLtoRSS/Specs.md

 # HTMLtoRSS Specifications for LLM

+**Comment: This was passed to my local LLM `qwen3-coder-30b-a3b-instruct-mlx` to write the first draft.
+It did a decent job, however many improvement were made manually afterwards.**

 A robust Rust command-line tool for converting a fragment of HTML content to an RSS feed item.
 It is designed for bloggers who use static HTML pages and want to add RSS feed functionality to their site.

 The application arguments should be: